kelexel/rstream/README.md

 Credits
 ======

-Many thanks to arut for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module ) Many thanks to the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/ )
+* Many thanks to arut for his patience and port of nginx-rtmp (available at https://github.com/arut/nginx-rtmp-module )
+* Many thanks to the people helping and improving crtmpserver, alias crtmpd, alias c++rtmpserver (available at http://www.rtmpd.com/ )
-Thanks to lobotom.org for the Android testing
+* Many thanks to lobotom.org for the Android testing

 Final notes
 ======